 As you’ll see below, when we remove Vitamin A from the diet, we also remove most colorful veggies.
 Yet anyone who can digest fruit well can still enjoy colorful meals on the VAD diet!
 A lot of fruits are allowed.
-(I can’t personally eat fruit, but thankfully I LOVE mushrooms, garlic and carob!) …
+(I can’t personally eat fruit, but thankfully I LOVE mushrooms, sauerkraut and carob!) …

 One additional consideration, this concept is still a theory.
 How best to detoxify Vitamin A is still being discovered by Grant and those of us on the diet.
 That being said, occasionally dietary changes to the protocol will be made.
 Recently, cauliflower, pears and bananas were removed from the diet: It is possible that formaldehyde in these foods is competing for the same alcohol dehydrogenase enzymes and inhibiting detoxification.
 So I recommend checking back here every once in a while for dietary updates.
 I also recommend following Grant’s blog, if interested in the process, where he discusses “the experiment”.

 Foods High in Vitamin A (the Avoid List)